proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/mosaic.md

 ## Properties

 Each mosaic has a unique identifier and a set of configurable properties.
-During the [mosaic creation](../guides/mosaic/creating-a-mosaic.md), you can define:
+During the [SDA creation](../guides/mosaic/creating-a-mosaic.md), you can define:

 | **Property**    | **Type** | **Description**                                                                                                                                                                                                 |
 | --------------- | -------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |